GIG Fund

 - Engagement narrative #1: Description of the overall impact on your community, the audience, and participants.
 Provide details of how you reached people with limited access to the performing arts, and how they benefitted from their participation.
 (4,300 character limit)

 - Engagement narrative #2: Provide quotes/feedback from at least two participants that demonstrate the value of this engagement.
-(1,600 character narrative)
+(1,600 character limit)

 - Crediting: (upload) You must submit a minimum of two examples of crediting.
 These can include programs, brochures, press releases, email newsletters, your website, and more.